How did you get started?

 Do you work alone?

-- If you don’t count my invisible rabbit friend, I typically work alone.
-For weddings above 200 guests, I typically recommend adding a second photographer to your wedding package.
+If you don’t count my invisible rabbit friend, I typically work solo.
+I move like a cat in the night and do my best to blend into your celebration.
+The less intimidating the photographer, the more guests are free to be themselves!
+For weddings above 250 guests, I recommend considering a second photographer added to your wedding package.
 An additional perspective is nice to have when there are a lot of guests, and I only personally hire photographers that are professionals themselves and who I know and trust.

 Where are your favorite places to shoot?